What is it about John Titor that people find so compelling?

 If so, I’ve set up a page with one of Titor’s lengthier posts, in which he walks us through the basics of how his machine operates and the science behind it.
 Check it out: John Titor & The Invention Of Time Travel

-Moving on, the most important piece of Titor’s time machine was the VGL, or Variable Lock System.
+The most important piece of Titor’s time machine was the VGL, or Variable Gravity Lock system.
 This was the system that kept the machine (and its passenger) fixed in place in its environment, so it wouldn’t end up floating out in empty space, or melding with any other objects, when it arrived in another time.

 “Basically, the unit takes a reading of the local gravity and samples it during the ‘trip’ in pulses.
 If the gravity is too far off, the unit stops or reverses itself to the last sample period where the readings were correct.
 If there is some sort of failure, the unit shuts down and drops out to where ever you may be.” – November 4, 2000